HOW CAN I SUPPORT STUDENT WELL-BEING?

 Create a safe atmosphere.
 While a safe, inclusive classroom is important during “normal” times, it is much more critical when students are stressed by outside factors.
 Minority and low-income students will be more likely to be impacted by economic problems due to the pandemic.
 International students may be facing problems with discrimination, visa and travel restrictions.
 LGBTQIA students that have to work at a distance may not be in a living situation where they can be “out” as they would if they were located on campus.
 Students with disabilities will need accommodations, which may be complicated by the conditions of the pandemic.

-The current political atmosphere and upcoming election in the US are also creating fears and tensions among students that can impact the ability of some students to speak openly or be able to focus on your class, even if the course deals with a topic seemingly unconnected with contemporary events or culture.
+The current political atmosphere is also creating fears and tensions among students that can impact the ability of some students to speak openly or be able to focus on your class, even if the course deals with a topic seemingly unconnected with contemporary events or culture.

 If concurrently teaching in-person and remote students (from a Duke classroom with some students “tuning in” synchronously from alternate locations, for example), be scrupulous about engaging and including the remote students equally.
 Design activities to include the remote students and connect them with the in-person students, use sufficient wait-time to allow remote students to ask questions and call them by name when talking with them.
 Be sure your classroom technology and the technology used by the remote students allows the remote students to see, hear and participate in classroom activities fully.